 By the time she graduated high school, Los Angeles native Venezia Garza had received two letters that would have a lasting impact on her education.
 Her mother delivered the first to her during a middle school dance class — she had been admitted into the Johns Hopkins Center for Talented Youth (CTY) Scholars Program, a selective four-year program that pairs students from low-income families with academic advisors and other educational resources.
 The second, four years later, was an acceptance letter to her top-choice university.

 “I saw this opportunity, and it mentioned support for college.
-I knew that I wanted to go to college, yet being the first in my family to attend, I didn’t really have a clue what I needed to do to apply,” Garza, now a first-year neuroscience major at Princeton University, remembers.
+I knew that I wanted to go to college, yet being the first in my family to attend, I didn’t really have a clue what I needed to do to apply,” Garza, now a second-year student studying medical anthropology on the pre-medical track at Princeton University, remembers.
 “Truly without CTY, I would not be where I am today.
 Their support.
 Their kindness.
 The doors of opportunity that they have opened up for me have been incredible and life changing.
 I’m forever grateful for everything that they’ve done for me.”

 Now a new member of the CTY Advisory Council, Garza is one of more than 720 high-potential students who have participated in the CTY Scholars Program since its creation in 2004.
-There are currently about 40 students in the program living in Los Angeles County, New York, New Jersey, Maryland, Northern Virginia, and St. Thomas in the U.S. Virgin Islands.
+There are currently about 40 students in the program living in California, New York, New Jersey, Maryland, Virginia, Tennessee, and St. Thomas in the U.S. Virgin Islands.

 Thanks to a gift from Gallagher — a global insurance brokerage, risk management, and consulting services firm — four students from northern New Jersey have joined their ranks as part of the new Gallagher cohort.